Inspection Hotline (661) 723-5930

 Overtime inspections are available and are based upon inspector availability.
 These inspections must be prepaid and coordinated with your inspector.

 A reinspection fee may be assessed when work is not complete or when corrections called for have not been made.
-A reinspection fee may also be assessed when the inspection record card is not posted or available at the site, the plans are not made available to the inspector, access is not provided, or deviating from plans that require approval from the building official.
+A reinspection fee may also be assessed when the inspection record card is not posted or available at the site, the plans are not made available to the inspector, access is not provided, or deviating from plans that require approval from the Chief Building Official.

 Your project may require special inspections during the course of construction.
 These inspections must be performed by special inspectors that are employed by the owner, the architect, or engineer.
 The most common types of special inspections are: